Parametric Operator Inference to Simulate the Purging Process in Semiconductor Manufacturing: Numerical Results

 \subsection{Computational Speedup of the OpInf ROM vs.~CFD}

 We measure the CPU time of the OpInf ROM to compare it with that of the FOM to evaluate computational efficiency.
 The OpInf ROM simulation consists of two stages: the offline stage, where the model is constructed, and the online stage, where predictions are made using the learned ROM.
 To assess the computational efficiency of each stage and identify potential computational bottlenecks, we measure the CPU time separately for the offline and online stages.
-To account for variations in ROM simulation time, we compute the average online cost over 20 simulations for all 25 ROMs. \Cref{tab:computing_time} compares the measured CPU time and shows the computational speedup of the ROM.
+To account for variations in ROM simulation time, we compute the average online cost over 20 simulations for all 25 ROMs.
+Both FOM and ROM computations are done using 20 CPU cores on a 13th-generation Intel Core i5-13600K processor (3.50 GHz). \Cref{tab:computing_time} compares the measured CPU time and shows the computational speedup of the ROM.
 To account for variations in ROM simulation time depending on various factors, we take the average of the online costs over 20 ROM simulations for 25 parameter combinations.
 The ROM construction in the offline stage takes 1491.27 minutes.
-Note that the model is constructed with nine parameter combinations (see~ Figure~\ref{fig:dataset_selection}).
+Note that the model is constructed with nine parameter combinations (see~ Fig.~\ref{fig:dataset_selection}).
 However, the online stage, which predicts the flow for all 25 parameter combinations (including both training and testing cases), takes only 1.24 minutes on average over 20 simulations.
 This corresponds to about a 142-times speedup compared to the FOM computation time of 176.88 minutes.
 In other words, for many-query situations where we need to evaluate the ROM more than $1491.27/176.88 \approx 8$ times, it pays off to construct a ROM instead of running the FOM.